List of Hollyoaks characters introduced in 2001: Nick O'Connor

+Nicholas "Nick" O'Connor, played by Darren Bransford, made his first appearance on 17 September 2001.
+Nick was one of several characters who were written out of the series during a cast revamp in 2004.
+Writers created a close friendship between Nick and Jodie Nash (Kate McEnery).
+He is portrayed as a gay character who is afraid to tell his parents about his sexuality.
+Bransford made his finale appearance as Nick during the episode broadcast on 3 November 2004.

 Bombhead

-David "Bombhead" Burke is a fictional character from the long-running Channel 4 soap opera Hollyoaks, played by Lee Otway.
-Initially known as 'David Witherspoon', he appeared on the soap between 2001 and 2005.
+David "Bombhead" Burke, played by Lee Otway, made his first appearance on 10 October 2001.
+Initially known as 'David Witherstone', he appeared on the soap between 2001 and 2005.
 In 2010, Otway reprised the role in online spin-off Hollyoaks: Freshers.
 The character returned again on 13 January 2011 for two episodes.

 Toby Mills

-Tobias "Toby" Alexander Mills is a fictional character from the long-running British Channel 4 soap opera Hollyoaks, played by Henry Luxemburg.